Highlights of Tamil Nadu and Kerala

 After breakfast, drive to Tanjore.

-On arrival at Tanjore, After lunch transfer to hotel for some relaxation
+On arrival, transfer to the hotel for relaxation.

 Overnight stay at Tanjore.